charles-cty/bindmount/README.md

 The `exec` command requires `--` before the child command.
 Options before `--` belong to `bindmount`; everything after it is passed to the launched process.

+## GUI usage

+Just run the GUI helper script by yourself.
+It doesn't need Electron/WebView/CEF.
+It won't install a bunch of runtimes or consume a lot of RAM on your machine.

+The GUI uses `exec --detach` automatically.
+In detached mode, `bindmount.exe` creates the silo and launches the requested command, then exits; the command inherits the Job Object handle and therefore keeps the silo alive until the workload exits.

 ### Global mappings